ringo-framework/formbar/README.rst

 configuration.

-Formbar is the German word for "shapeable" and should emphasise the that formbar hopefully makes shaping your forms more easy.
+Formbar is the German word for "shapeable" and should emphasise the character of formbar which hopefully makes shaping your forms more easy.

 Formbar uses a subset of the
 `FormAlchemy <https://pypi.python.org/pypi/FormAlchemy/>`_ as underlying